Mykhaylo Berezovyi: Ukraine

 Berezovyi began training at the youth academy in 2012 with Karpaty Lviv.
 He would play in several matches with the youth team of Karpaty in the youth championship.
 In 2013, he was elevated to the senior team that competed in the Ukrainian Premier League.
 After failing to break into the senior squad, he was released in 2014.

 Following his release from Karpaty, he entered the professional ranks by signing with Skala Stryi of the Ukrainian Second League in 2014.
 In his debut season in the third tier, he appeared in 27 matches.
+Berezovyi also debuted in the Ukrainian Cup against Cherkaskyi Dnipro.
 He would re-sign with Skala the following season.
 In total, he played in 15 matches during the 2015-16 season.
 After two seasons with Skala, he was released by the club in the summer of 2016.

 In 2016, he played in the Ukrainian Amateur League with FC Sambir, where he appeared in 9 matches and scored 1 goal.
 After a season in the amateur ranks, he returned to his former club, Skala, where he played in 26 matches and scored 1 goal.